Development of Bugs Bunny: Porky's Hare Hunt

 Ben Hardaway and Cal Dalton introduced the first version of the character in Porky's Hare Hunt (released April 30, 1938).
 In the cartoon Porky Pig is hunting and fires at several rabbits.
 Soon, Porky and his dog meet the rabbit and try to outwit him in the forest.
 Porky and the rabbit get in a long fight and soon the hare thinks he has won and that the war is over; Porky, however, finds the rabbit and the Bunny doesn't have any brainstorms to protect him.
 The rabbit shows Porky a photo of himself and of how many children he has with his wife.
 However, when Porky's about to shoot him, the gun fails.

 After Porky attempts to shoot down and procure the rabbit, the rabbit asks Porky: "Do you have a hunting license?"
 As Porky reaches for his pocket to obtain the document, the hyperactive hare suddenly snatches it out of Porky's grasp, rips it in two, remarks, "Well you haven't got one now...hoohoohoohoohahahahah..hoo hoo hoo ha ha ha!" and makes a getaway by twisting his ears as though they were a helicopter propeller, flying away.
 Ultimately the rabbit wins when Porky throws dynamite into the cave in which the hare is hiding and the rabbit throws the dynamite back at him.
 Porky is in the hospital and the rabbit comes to him with some flowers.
 Porky tells the hare that he'll be out in a few days.
-The very hyper rabbit then pulls on the leg holders in Porky's bed, adding to the his injuries, and runs off into the forest.
+The very hyper rabbit then pulls on the leg holders in Porky's bed, adding to his injuries, and runs off into the forest.

 Prest-O Change-O

-Leon Schlesinger gave Chuck Jones the next cartoon, Prest-O Change-O (released March 25, 1939).
+Chuck Jones later directed the cartoon Prest-O Change-O (released March 25, 1939) that featured the rabbit.
 In this cartoon two rogue dogs are being pursued by a dog catcher until they hide in an abandoned house.
 There they encounter a trunk owned by Sham-Fu the magician (unseen).
 They open it, and all manner of magic tricks come out of the trunk, including his pet rabbit.
 The rabbit tricks the two dogs repeatedly, causing them endless frustration, until he is bested by the bigger of the two dogs, who bops him with a lampshade.